Copyediting is Crucial: 7+ Steps to Better Business Messaging

 by Bethany Good | Oct 20, 2022

 *See the end of this blog for a copyediting checklist

-So you’re just finished up that blog that you’ve been working on for hours or days.
-You’re anxious to just get it published, and besides, do you really have time to go through and make painstaking corrections to your work?
+So you’ve just finished up that blog you’ve been working on for hours or days.
+You’re anxious to get it published, and besides, do you have time to go through and make painstaking corrections to your work?
 Stop right there.
 You must go back and edit your work.
-Copyediting is more than just scanning your work for grammatical and spelling errors, it is a crucial step in the copywriting process.
+Copyediting is more than just scanning your work for grammatical and spelling errors; it is a crucial step in the copywriting process.
 This step helps to ensure that your blog, social media post, or other written content is polished, free of errors, and consistent with your company’s brand voice.

 Below is a list of steps to help you get through the copyediting process without wanting to tear your hair out.

 1. Re-read your post.
 Is the writing clear, concise, and on message?

 One of the most important things when it comes to writing and editing is clarity.
 Will the reader understand the points you are trying to make?
 If your post is confusing or difficult to read, then it’s time to revise it.

 2. Check for grammatical, spelling, and formatting errors.
 Revise as needed.

 Most word processing software already has a built-in spelling and grammar check, which will help you avoid posting a piece that is riddled with errors.
 However, these services may not be able to detect specific grammatical errors.
 For instance, if you write a sentence using the word “they’re” when you mean “their,” it can change the entire meaning of the sentence, and your message may be lost.